 Mediation is the fastest growing form of alternative dispute resolution.
 A mediator acts as a neutral third party who encourages and assists positive communication and collaboration between parties to negotiate a solution to the dispute.

 Julian is a professionally designated mediator.
 He is currently affiliated with A Place for Mediation, located at Bay and Bloor in Toronto.
-He conducts in-person mediations throughout the GTA and virtual mediations throughout Canada.
+He conducts in-person mediations throughout the GTA and virtual mediations throughout Ontario.